fortanix/terraform-provider-dsm/docs/data-sources/sobject.md

 subcategory: ""
 description: |-
   Returns the DSM security object from the cluster as a Data Source.
+  Note: This data source supports only security objects with EXPORT permission set in DSM.
 ---

 # dsm_sobject (Data Source)

 Returns the DSM security object from the cluster as a Data Source.
+	`Note`: This data source supports only security objects with EXPORT permission set in DSM.

 ## Example Usage